 Indian Potato curry recipes taste different from Jamaican Curry recipes because of certain ingredients that we use in our curries, for instance, we use thyme and Scotch bonnet pepper.

-It is so easy to make potato curry recipe, you basically, saute onion, garlic, ginger, spices, thyme, cook until fragrant.
+Jamaican Spicy Potato Curry (Vegan) is so easy to make, you basically, saute onion, garlic, ginger, spices, thyme, cook until fragrant.
 Add tomato, potato, chickpea, carrots, coconut milk, water, pepper and salt and cook until creamy and thick.

 Note: You can omit cayenne pepper if you don’t like the heat and your curry will still have tons of flavor without it.
 Traditionally Scotch Bonnet pepper is used (which I grow and store in my freezer during the winter months) but obviously, most people won’t have it.